infozenlab/in2devops/README.md

 Access Application from Private Cloud
 -------------------------------------

-Deployed code and Live application can be accessed anytime at http://fda.identrix.com
+Deployed, Live, application can be accessed anytime at http://fda.identrix.com

 Installation
 ------------